Watch the WWDC keynote right here - 9to5Mac

-The 2024 WWDC keynote on Monday kicks off the event and we’re expecting to get our first official look at iOS 18, iPadOS 18, watchOS 11, macOS 15, tvOS 18, and more.
+The 2024 WWDC keynote today kicks off the event and we’re expecting to get our first official look at iOS 18, iPadOS 18, watchOS 11, macOS 15, tvOS 18, and more.

 This year Apple has new AI features to unveil alongside new Home Screen customization, a Control Center upgrade, and more for iOS 18.